First year experience

 Counseling and Psychological Services (CAPS) has trained professionals who are ready to help.
 Short term counseling is available to students free of cost.
 Their website has detailed information on how to start working with them.

 Services for individuals with disabilities in college are different from what students experience in K-12 education.
 For students who received support for a disability prior to college they expect the same services to continue when they transition to higher education.
 Universities often have different services to accommodate individuals with disabilities than k-12 education.
 One major difference is college students do not have an IEP.
-Please contact Disabilities Services on-campus for more information
+Please contact Disability and Accessibility Services on-campus for more information